qiskit-community/fulqrum/README.md

 ## Examples

+> :warning: **Warning**: The SciPy sparse `eigs` and `eigsh` solvers can conflict with the OpenMP used by Fulqrum if the underlying blas library is based on OpenBlas.
+In these cases one needs to set the follwoing env variable, `OPENBLAS_NUM_THREADS=1`, before executing anything.
+If this is not set then the eigensolving proceeds very slowly due to over-threading.

 ### 1541 qubit spin-lattice

 | Processor  | Platform    | Time (sec)  | Time w/grouping (sec)  | Time w/bitset (sec)  |